subsquid/docs/docs/basics/overview.md

 **Archives** are specialized data lakes optimized for extracting and filtering large volumes of raw on-chain data in batches.
 Until fully decentralized, Subsquid Labs maintains public Archive endpoints and offers batch access via the Squid SDK free of charge.
 A full list of Archive endpoints for the supported EVM and Substrate networks is available in this [repo](https://github.com/subsquid/archive-registry) and is published as a package [`@subsquid/archive-registry`](https://www.npmjs.com/package/@subsquid/archive-registry) for easy access.

-Squids can be run locally, on-premises or deployed to the [Aquarium hosted service](/deploy-squid).
+Squids can be run locally, on-premises or deployed to [Subsquid Cloud](/deploy-squid).

 ![Subsquid ecosystem](</img/subsquid-ecosystem.png>)